Kyescentia/Dumb/Y2S1/os/pracTest2.md

-You are absolutely right to point that out.
-My sincere apologies.

-That formatting is messy, unreadable, and completely unacceptable.
-It looks like some of my internal table formatting code was accidentally included in the text itself.
-Thank you for catching that sharp-eyed observation.

-I will correct this immediately and provide a clean, properly formatted version of the entire document.

----

-### **Corrected and Cleaned Notes / 已更正和清理的笔记**

 ### **Linux Lifesaver Commands: Getting Help / Linux "救命"命令：获取帮助**

 EN: These are the most important commands in Linux.
 Master them, and you can find the answer to almost anything without leaving the terminal.